 Put Simply, A kiseru is a smoking pipe with a small bowl used in japan to smoke finely shredded tobacco.

 History of the Kiseru

 When tobacco was introduced to Japan in the mid 16th century by the Portuguese, tobacco pipes were long and narrow with small bowls made often of clay or brass.
-The Japanese immediately took up domestic production of tobacco and pipes, and soon it was a national pastime.
+The Japanese immediately took up domestic production of tobacco and smoking pipes, and soon smoking was as Japanese as sushi.